cancertrancer/ProgramYoWeekjQuery/README.md

 # ProgramYoWeekjQuery

 Heyo, this is my first self-conceived project using a JavaScript framework.
-It allows you to create daily schedule-checklists for as man days as you like.
+It allows you to create daily schedule-checklists for as many days as you like.
 No need to limit yourself to a week!
 Each day is named, starts from the current day.

 To use, visit selfparent.net before my free tier of Amazon EC2 service runs out for the month!